-SCOTT H. CARR IS A HIGHLY RESPECTED TRIAL LAWYER and represents clients in the areas of business litigation, legal malpractice, personal injury, products liability, and employment litigation.
+Scott H. Carr is a highly respected trial lawyer and represents clients in the areas of business litigation, legal malpractice, personal injury, products liability, and employment litigation.
 He enjoys Martindale-Hubbell’s highest rating for competence and ethics and has been repeatedly recognized by his peers as one of the pre-eminent attorneys in California.
 As a result of his trial skills, he was named Consumer Attorney of the Year for the State of California in 2016.

 Notably, Scott was one of the lead attorneys for Sportscaster and Entertainer Erin Andrews in her landmark case against the Nashville Marriott hotel, resulting in a $55 million verdict.
 His efforts have contributed to increased privacy, security and safety for hotel guests worldwide.

 His additional accomplishments include obtaining $11.9 million in a wrongful termination case involving violation of public policy for filing a claim with California’s Division of Labor Standards Enforcement; $10.4 million in a business fraud action relating to the sale of a business; $5.25 Million in a Product Liability action for a defective swimming pool; $4.5 million in a collision at Los Angeles Airport involving a police vehicle and an airline tug; $2 million in confidential settlements for cases involving the failure of a corporation and stock transfer agent to timely transfer stock certificates; $3 million in a legal malpractice action based on an underlying wrongful termination action; $3 million in an action related to a defective golf cart; $5.5 million in a premises liability action involving a defective skylight; $5 million in a Dangerous Condition of Public Property case and $3.7 million in a breach of contract action involving a loan organization company and a bank.

-Scott has obtained verdicts and confidential settlements in legal malpractice and personal injury cases in excess of $200 million.
+Scott has obtained verdicts and confidential settlements in legal malpractice and personal injury cases in excess of $250 million.
 In addition, he was instrumental in the settlement of a $2.25 million case involving an automobile collision that resulted in the death of a comedian; a $3 million industrial accident involving brake failure on a loader; a $2.4 million product liability action concerning a household appliance’s ignition of flammable vapors; a $3 million tire tread separation case; and $9 million in a Highway Design case against the State of California.

 At trial, Scott’s achievements include: Andrews v.
 Marriott, a $55 million verdict in a hotel privacy action; McLaughlin v.
 CLP Mountain High, a $22 million gross verdict in a ski accident case; Ebrahimi v.
 American Express Bank, Int., $3.2 million verdict in addition to a punitive damages finding, which was a wrongful termination action; Scholz v.
 State of California, $3.7 million verdict, which involved road design issues; Meruelo v.
 Marcus & Millichap, $1.3 million verdict, a fraud action against a real estate broker and Schluep v.
 Gunsenhauser, $1.145 million verdict in a breach of contract action.